norgance/Norgance/norgance.com/content/contribute.en.md

 ### Remuneration

-At this stage of the project, Norgance has no money in any currency.
-This mean that you cannot be remunerated for your work, but you can contribute as a volunteer.
+You currently cannot be remunerated for your work, but you can contribute as a volunteer.
 Your work will be greatly appreciated.

 ### License